romainloiseau/HelixNet/README.md

 - **Visualization and Usage**

+Each point is associated with the 9 following values: (1-3) Cartesian coordinates in a fixed frame of a reference, (4-6) cylindrical coordinate relative to the sensor at the time of acquisition, (7) intensity, (8) fiber index, and (9) packet output time.

 See our notebooks in `/demos` for examples of data manipulation and several visualization functions for semantic segmentation.

 ## Leaderboard